ImpalaToGo/ImpalaToGo/README.md

 	Thus need to patch the file "your boost folder"/boost/config/stdlib/libstdcpp3.hpp Required change is described here:
 	https://svn.boost.org/trac/boost/attachment/ticket/6165/libstdcpp3.hpp.patch
-	In short, in file following should be changed (be careful not to introduce whitespace after backslashes - it will not compile):
+	In short, in file following should be changed:

 	```c
 	#ifdef __GLIBCXX__ // gcc 3.4 and greater: